ceejbot/furthermore/README.md

 furthermore: manipulate keys on a remote etcd server

 Commands:
-  get <key>          get the value for a key; wrap the key in // to treat it as a regexp ls <dir>           get a directory listing mkdir <dir>        create the named directory, recursively rm <key>           remove a key rmdir <dir>        remove the named directory set <key> <value>  set a key to a new value
+get <key>          get the value for a key; wrap the key in // to treat it as a regexp import <json>      import key/value pairs from a json file & set them in etcd ls <dir>           get a directory listing mkdir <dir>        create the named directory, recursively reconcile <json>   report how the keys in the given json file differ from the keys in etcd rm <key>           remove a key rmdir <dir>        remove the named directory set <key> <value>  set a key to a new value

 Options:
   --env, -e  which etcd host group to use                   [default: "default"]